How your data will be processed to register and apply your opt-out

 If you wish to set a national data opt-out or to view or change your existing choice we first need to check who you are – we match the information you provide with information we already hold on our system.
 The information we need will depend on how you access the service.

 Accessing the service

-Online - We ask for your name, date of birth and NHS number.
+Online – we ask for your name, date of birth, postcode and/or NHS number.
 Once we find a match and verify this, using a passcode sent to your registered mobile phone or email address, we do not keep this information.

-Assisted Online - We ask for your name, date of birth and NHS number.
-If you do not know your NHS number, we may ask you for your postcode to help us find a match.
+Assisted Online - we ask for your name, date of birth, postcode and/or NHS number.
 Once we find a match and verify this, using a passcode sent to your registered mobile phone or email address, we do not keep this information.